jackwoy/ooyala-analytics-reporter/README.md

 # ooyala-analytics-reporter
-Ruby scripts for producing CSV exports from Ooyala Backlot that are not restricted to 500 lines
+Ruby scripts for producing CSV exports from Ooyala Backlot and Ooyala IQ that are not restricted to a limited number of lines

 This version is likely to be a little rough around the edges, but easier to use than previous versions.